The Sheep Detectives

 Religion - There is a scene with sheep trying to explain God.
 It is meant to be humorous.
 A sheep describes God as a sheepherd, a lamb, bread, and other Biblical descriptions.
 He mentions that people “eat Him” on Sundays.

-Sexual - There is a girl named Chasity Cramps who changed her name, and she says, “Wouldn’t you?”
+Sexual - There is a girl named Chasity Cramps who changed her name and says, “Wouldn’t you?”
+There is a woman who seems to be crushing on a man and is jealous when she finds out that he might have feelings for someone else.

 Scary - There is a scene in a misty sheep field where two of the main sheep characters get a bit lost.
 There are other sheep there, and you can’t really make out their eyes or faces due to the darkness.
 The two sheep stumble on a meat processing plant and get chased by dogs.
 There is nothing gory, but one sheep does scare off the dogs, and they bite him enough that he dies.